Flag of Nova Scotia: History

+The Nova Scotia flag in Amherst.

 The new coat of arms, however, did not become popular in Nova Scotia.
 As a result, an Order in Council was promulgated by the province's Lieutenant Governor on March 7, 1928, asking for the reinstatement of the 1625 arms.
 A Royal Warrant was subsequently issued by George V on January 19, 1929, granting the request.
 It was the first flag in the overseas Commonwealth to be approved by royal charter – thus purportedly making it the oldest flag of a Dominion – and is the oldest provincial flag in Canada.
 However, it is not the first Canadian provincial flag to be officially adopted, a distinction held by the flag of Quebec, which was approved by the Parliament of Quebec on March 7, 1950, two years after the order in council was announced.

 In a 2001 online survey conducted by the North American Vexillological Association, Nova Scotia's flag ranked within the top sixth of state, provincial and territorial flags from Canada, the United States, and select current and former territories of the United States.
 It finished in 12th place out of 72, and placed second among Canadian flags after Quebec.
 Twelve years later, the flag was officially recognized as the flag of the province under an Act of Legislature.
 This came about after an eleven-year-old student from Canso uncovered this aberration while conducting research for a school project.
 Unlike the flags of British Columbia, New Brunswick, and Prince Edward Island – which are also provincial flags that are banner of arms – Nova Scotia's was never recognized as such under a provincial statute.
 The student contacted the member of the Legislative Assembly representing her electoral district, Jim Boudreau, who consulted with the Legislative Library and other government bodies to ascertain that such a law was not on the books.
 He consequently introduced the bill that became the Provincial Flag Act after receiving royal assent on May 10, 2013.
 The student and her family were invited to the House of Assembly that same month in acknowledgment of her efforts.

 Design

 Description

 The flag of Nova Scotia has an aspect ratio of 1:2.
 The blazon for the banner of arms – as outlined in the letters patent registering it with the Canadian Heraldic Authority on July 20, 2007 – reads, "Argent a saltire Azure, overall on an escutcheon Or a lion rampant within a double tressure flory-counter-flory Gules".
 The official colour scheme, according to the website of the Government of Nova Scotia, follows approximately the Pantone Matching System as indicated below.
 The colour numbers for the flag's white shade are not specified.

-The flag of Scotland (top) and the royal arms of Scotland (bottom) inspired a similar design on Nova Scotia's flag.